mdn/content/files/en-us/web/api/gpucanvascontext/unconfigure/index.md

 {{APIRef("WebGPU API")}}{{SeeCompatTable}}

 The **`unconfigure()`** method of the
-{{domxref("GPUCanvasContext")}} interface removes any previously-set context configuration, and destroys any textures produced while the canvas context was configured.
+{{domxref("GPUCanvasContext")}} interface removes any previously-set context configuration, and destroys any textures returned via {{domxref("GPUCanvasContext.getCurrentTexture", "getCurrentTexture()")}} while the canvas context was configured.

 ## Syntax